 Hiring a skilled wrongful death lawyer can help you get the justice and financial compensation your family deserves.

 Contact us today for a free consultation.
-Call Osiris (956) 583-4404.
+Call The Osiris A. Gonzalez Law Firm at 956-855-5555 to get started.

 A person who prevails on a wrongful death claim may be able to recover what are known as actual damages and exemplary damages.